simopier/QuantifyingHydrideMicrostructure/README.md

 #### 6. Binarize the microstructures
 *The MATLAB code will open a GUI prompting you to modify the parameters to binarize the image.*

-To use the GUI, you can refer to section *12 .Instructions on how to use the GUI to binarize images.* of this document.
+To use the GUI, you can refer to section *[Instructions on how to use the GUI to binarize images](#gui)* of this document.
 You will be asked to define the binarization parameters for each micrograph in the image folder.
+The MATLAB code automatically converts the images to greyscale to ease the analysis.
+The converted greyscale images are then stored in a folder automatically created named 'imageFolderName'\_formated, with 'imageFolderName' the name of the folder in which images are stored.

 #### 7. Monitor the algorithm
 Once you are done binarizing the micrographs, the MATLAB code will start the analysis.
 At this point, you do not need to do anything since the analysis is automated.